kyranxx/reality-portal/FIREBASE_AUTH_FIX.md

 } from 'firebase/auth';
 ```

-## Alternative Solution
+## Enhanced Solution for Vercel Deployment

+The initial solution worked locally but not in the Vercel deployment environment.
+To fix this, we implemented two additional changes:

-If you need to use Firebase v11.x in the future, you'll need to update the imports to use '@firebase/auth' instead:
+1. Updated the imports to use '@firebase/auth' for the authentication functions:

 ```typescript
 import { User, onAuthStateChanged, Auth } from 'firebase/auth';